1. BlogChevron Right

 Medically Reviewed by

 If you’re experiencing symptoms or early warning signs of a UTI, read on.
-We’ve put together some quick facts about UTIs, as well as 5 tips to get rid of one fast.
+We’ve compiled some quick facts about UTIs and six tips to help get rid of one fast.

 What is a UTI?

-A urinary tract infection is a highly common form of bacterial infection that occurs in any part of the urinary system.
-The urinary system consists of the kidneys, bladder, ureters and urethra.
+A urinary tract infection (UTI) is a common bacterial infection.
+A UTI can occur in any part of the urinary system.
+The urinary system consists of the kidneys, bladder, ureters, and urethra.
 A UTI occurs when bacteria enter the urinary tract and begin to spread to the bladder and urethra.

-The E. coli bacteria is the most common cause of bladder infections.
-Your body has natural defenses against E. coli, but sometimes these defenses fail and the bacteria is allowed to overpopulate and spread.
+The Escherichia coli (E. coli) bacteria is the most common cause of bladder infections.
+Your body has natural defenses against E. coli, but sometimes these defenses fail.
+This allows the bacteria to overpopulate and spread.
 Infections of the urethra can also be caused by sexually transmitted infections such as chlamydia and gonorrhea.

 Women are at greater risk for UTIs than men due to their anatomy.
 The urethra is closer to the anus in women than it is in men.
 This makes it more likely that harmful bacteria will spread from the anus to the urinary system.